2021 Pay with GasBuddy Review: Yes, You Can Legitimately Save Money Every Time You Fill

 In terms of cons, I still don’t quite know what to make of my limited experience with the Deal Alerts model.
 Although it seems that the result would mean bigger savings for users over the previous program, I can’t yet confirm that.

 Lastly, I have seen some users question whether it makes sense to use Pay with GasBuddy at stations that charge extra for credit or debit cards.
 Put simply, the answer is “probably not” — after all, these stations typically tack on 10¢ per gallon whereas GasBuddy will only save you between 3¢ and 20¢ (if you have Premium).
 However, while these heightened prices for credit/debit may be popular in some parts of the country, it’s not a nationwide standard.
 In my case, even though I saw stations all over California charging more for card transactions, I have yet to encounter one in my area of Missouri.

 Also, this dilemma is only a factor if you actually have cash on you.
 If you do, it is probably a better idea to pay cash and get that discount.
 However, if you don’t, then I don’t see any harm in using your GasBuddy card instead.

 Final Thoughts on Pay with GasBuddy

-With all that said, if you don’t have a credit card that puts a premium on gas, Pay with GasBuddy could be a great option for saving at the pump.
-Given its wide acceptance, ease of use, and now two reward options, I’ll be taking my Pay with GasBuddy card along with me for many future road trips.
+With all that said, if you don’t have a credit card that puts a premium on gas, Pay with GasBuddy could be a good option for saving at the pump given its wide acceptance, ease of use, and GasBack offers.
+Therefore, I’ll still be taking my Pay with GasBuddy card along with me for future road trips.

 Also published on Medium.